hieplpvip/cs162-final-project/README.md

 ## Build Instruction

-This project uses C++17 and has only been tested on Linux.
+This project uses C++17.
 You need CMake to build it:

 ```shell
 cmake .